A unique approach in teaching Social Studies

 By letting them ASK QUESTIONS

-By having experts come in where possible to discuss this in greater detail, to share more knowledge and answer questions
+Having experts come in where possible to discuss this in greater detail, share more knowledge, and answer questions

 What examples do you have of incorporating the arts into social studies lessons?